-1.25 In conclusion, and with regard to nature of this submission's request and the subject site, we ask the Planning Authority to note:
+1.24 In conclusion, and with regard to nature of this submission's request and the subject site, we ask the Planning Authority to note:

-- The service station's strategic location adjacent to the South Ring Road and Kinsale Road, nearby existing residential and also existing employment areas. - Its current commercial use and the fact that it has been part of the local retail resource for an extended period of time. - The proposed 'residential' zoning objective for the site fails to reflect its current and permitted use and has undermined its operation in the past.
+- The service station's strategic location along the N20, nearby existing residential to the west and south and also nearby significant existing employment areas. - Its current commercial use and the fact that it has been part of the local retail resource for an extended period of time. - The proposed 'residential' zoning objective for the site fails to reflect its current and permitted use and has undermined its operation in the past.

-1.26 On all these grounds our clients' site presents a strong credible case for a zoning designation that allows for the continued operation of the existing permitted service station use, something which could be directly undermined by the proposed Sustainable Residential Neighbourhoods zoning in the Draft Plan.
+1.25 On all these grounds our client's site presents a strong credible case for a zoning designation that allows for the continued operation of the existing permitted service station use, something which is directly undermined by the proposed Sustainable Residential Neighbourhoods zoning in the Draft Plan.

-1.27 The reality is that this Circle K service station is already an established use.
-Its rezoning will therefore reflect its established use and will enable it to develop its range of services in accordance with customer expectations and the proper planning and sustainable development of the area.
+1.26 The reality is that this Circle K service station is already an established use.
+Its rezoning will therefore reflect its established use and will enable it to develop its services in accordance with customer expectations and the proper planning and sustainable development of the area.

-1.28 Furthermore, the site's designation as a local centre demonstrates a strong compliance with national, regional, and local planning policy with regard to the sustainable development of compact urban centres of sufficient critical mass to support their strategic roles within wider settlement structures.
+1.27 Furthermore, the site's designation as a local centre demonstrates a strong compliance with national, regional, and local planning policy with regard to the sustainable development of compact urban centres of sufficient critical mass to support their strategic roles within wider settlement structures.

-1.29 In addition, it places an appropriate emphasis on the regeneration and intensification of existing developed lands and the provision of sustainable employment generating uses.
+1.28 In addition, it places an appropriate emphasis on the regeneration and intensification of existing developed lands and the provision of sustainable employment generating uses.

-1.30 In conclusion, our clients contest the proposed zoning of their service station at Frankfield Road with a land use zoning that, firstly, does not reflect the established and permitted commercial use of the site and secondly, risks restricting not just its ongoing commercial use but its future development potential.
+1.29 In conclusion, our clients strongly oppose the proposed zoning of their service station at Commons Road with a land use zoning that, firstly, does not reflect or properly account for the established and permitted commercial use of the site and secondly, restricts not just its ongoing commercial use but its future development potential.

-1.31 The submission therefore strongly appeals for the service station to be zoned as a Local Centre in light of the strong and sustained planning merits pertaining to its current use for a range of such uses.
+1.30 The submission therefore strongly appeals for the service station to be zoned as a Local Centre in light of the strong and sustained planning merits pertaining to its current use for a range of such uses.